Paul Bradley Carr: Memoirs

 In March and April 2011, Carr spent 33 days staying on the Las Vegas Strip, spending each night in a different hotel.
 He wrote about his experiences for the Huffington Post and later in a book titled We'll Always Have The Flamingo.

 In March 2012 The New York Daily News reported that Byliner was publishing a new memoir by Carr, titled Sober Is My New Drunk.
-In an extract from the book published in the Wall Street Journal and titled "How I Stopped Drowning in Drink," Carr explained his realization that he was an alcoholic and his successful self-designed program to stop drinking.
+In an extract from the book published in The Wall Street Journal and titled "How I Stopped Drowning in Drink," Carr explained his realization that he was an alcoholic and his successful self-designed program to stop drinking.

 Fiction

 In 2021, Carr published his first novel, 1414°, a satirical thriller set in Silicon Valley.
 The novel received a starred review from Publishers Weekly which compared the book to Michael Crichton's Disclosure.
 The audiobook of 1414°, narrated by Emily Lawrence, was released in 2022.

+In 2024, it was reported that Carr's next novel, The Confessions, had been sold to Atria in a "six-figure deal."
+The novel subsequently received a starred review from Library Journal.
+In 2025, it was announced that Faber & Faber would be publishing The Confessions in the UK.